Rigidity of proper colorings of $\mathbb{Z}^d$: Introduction and results

 We end the discussion with several questions for future research. \begin{enumerate}[leftmargin=20pt] \item Determine for all pairs $(q,d)$ whether there is a unique maximal-entropy Gibbs state.
-Is the dependence on $q$ monotone in the sense that there is a $q_c(d)$ with multiplicity holding if and only if $q<q_c(d)$?
+Is the dependence on $q$ monotone in the sense that there is a $q_c(d)$ with multiple maximal-entropy Gibbs states existing if and only if $q<q_c(d)$?
 Does $\frac{q_c(d)}{d}$ tend to a positive limit as $d\to\infty$?
-As mentioned above, uniqueness is known when $q>3.53d$~\cite{goldberg2005strong} (even without the entropy restriction).
+The same may be asked regarding uniqueness among all Gibbs states (not necessarily of maximal entropy).
+As mentioned in the introduction, frozen Gibbs states exist if and only if $q\le d+1$~\cite{alon2019mixing} while uniqueness (among all Gibbs states) is known when $q>3.53d$~\cite{goldberg2005strong}.